oddjobs-maple/odd_job_guides/woodsman/README.md

 your best bet.
 Other entries here are either not useful, or are situationally useful when you happen to be near an NPC that sells them.

+MapleLegends-specific note: Coke Zero Pills are the usual suspect here, because while they are inferior to Ciders in terms of WATK (15 &lt; 20), they stack much more efficiently (100 &gt; 5) and last longer (15:00 &gt; 5:00), thus making them considerably easier to use.

 Also of note are accuracy potions/food/drinks.
 For woodsmen that are doing more of the &ldquo;melee specialised&rdquo; kind of build (see above), these are not really of much concern, since you get access to useful levels of the Focus